 In light of the laws of each country, if the Institute determines from, for example, the user’s age that there is a problem with the collection of personal information, some or all of the collected information may be deleted or registration may be refused.

 The Institute may amend the policy without any prior notice.
-People who access and use the Site are deemed to agree with updated version of the policy.
+Those who continue to access and use the Site are deemed to have agreed with updated version of the policy.

 The Japan Foundation, Japanese-Language Institute, Urawa,

 - 2.e-mail: firstname.lastname@example.org

 Special Notes for the EEA (European Economic Area) member countries

 “Personal data” means any data relating to an identified or identifiable natural person, including, without limitation, names, addresses, dates of birth, telephone numbers, e-mail addresses, and any other information collected in connection with providing the Services.

 “Processing” means any operation or set of operations which is performed on personal data, etc. or on sets of personal data, etc, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 The JF will process the Users’ personal data to provide, improve and develop the Services.